 Simulink, you can use the

 drivingsim3d library to visualize

 vehicle motion in one of the prebuilt scenes.

-For an example of path planning and vehicle control algorithm visualization, see Visualize Automated Parking Valet Using 3D Simulation.
+For an example of path planning and vehicle control algorithm visualization, see Visualize Automated Parking Valet Using Unreal Engine Simulation.

 You can also output and visualize ground truth data to validate depth estimation algorithms and train semantic segmentation networks.
-For an example, see Visualize Depth and Semantic Segmentation Data in 3D Environment.
+For an example, see Depth and Semantic Segmentation Visualization Using Unreal Engine Simulation.

-For an example of a closed-loop system in the 3D environment, see Highway Lane Following.
+For an example of a closed-loop system in the Unreal Engine environment, see Highway Lane Following.